Def Jam Recordings: PolyGram era (1994–1998)

+The success of It's Dark and Hell is Hot prompted Lyor Cohen to challenge DMX to record another album quickly to have another album released within the same calendar year.
+Def Jam closed out 1998 with DMX's second studio album, Flesh of My Flesh, Blood of My Blood, released on December 22, 1998.
+The album debuted at number one the Billboard 200 with over 670,000 units in its first week of release, and went on to sell over four million copies worldwide.
+DMX claimed that Def Jam made $144 million from the sales of his first two albums.

 The Island Def Jam Music Group founding (1998–2000)

-In 1998, PolyGram was purchased by Universal Pictures' former parent, Seagram, and later merged with the MCA group of record labels.
+In 1998, PolyGram was purchased by Universal Pictures' former parent, Seagram.
+It later merged with the MCA group of record labels.
 In early 1999, the label group was rebranded as the Universal Music Group.
 It then purchased the remaining interest of Def Jam Recordings from Russell Simmons for a reported $100 million.
 UMG merged over 14 record labels including Def Jam, Island, and Mercury Records together to form the Island Def Jam Music Group.
 Despite the formation of IDJMG, the Def Jam, Mercury, and Island labels continued to operate as separate imprints underneath the umbrella.

 Lyor Cohen was appointed co-president of IDJMG, and Kevin Liles succeeded him as president of Def Jam.
 In 1998, Def Jam created an R&B spin-off label called Def Soul Records to run under the label's companionship.
 Def Jam inherited many of Island's urban artists, including Dru Hill (including its lead singer Sisqó), the Isley Brothers (featuring Ronald Isley) and Kelly Price.
 Def Soul also issued recordings by Musiq Soulchild, Montell Jordan, Case, 112, Patti LaBelle, and Christina Milian.
 Liles also assumed presidency of Def Soul, which also formed a Classics subsidiary (active from 2003 to 2011).
 Island's 4th & B'way Records was also folded into Def Jam.
+Also starting in 1998, in preparation for the year 2000, Def Jam marketed and sponsored a new campaign titled Def Jam 2000.
+Def Jam 2000 was the featured name for Def Jam on Def Jam albums from 1998 until its end in December 2000.